-This area of law is intricate due to the variations in what the circumstances are.
-The definition of manslaughter is murder but without premeditation.
+The definition of manslaughter is murder but without premeditation (planned in advance).
 It falls into two areas:

 Involuntary manslaughter – the accused is found to be guilty of murder, although there is no apparent motive for this crime.